HELP US MAKEOVER THE CURRENT PUDU EXHIBIT INTO A BEAUTIFUL AND LARGER MULTI-LEVEL PUDU HOME

 Note: Contributions to this campaign are tax-deductible to the extent the law allows.

-Two Southern pudu make Brandywine Zoo their home, Clover, a female and Ande, a male.
-Both were born in AZA accredited zoos in the United States and were paired by the Species Survival Program.
+Our pudu were born in AZA accredited zoos in the United States and were paired by the Species Survival Program with hopes of increasing the pudu population.

 PERILS OF PUDU

-Clover and Ande are southern pudu, the second smallest deer in the world at 14-17 inches (35-43cm) at shoulder height.
+Southern pudu are the second smallest deer in the world at 14-17 inches (35-43cm) at shoulder height.
 There are fewer than 10,000 southern pudu left in the wild in Argentina and Chile, and these numbers are rapidly decreasing because of habitat destruction, being hunted for food by humans, and killed by loose dogs.
 There are about 200 pudu in zoos around the world.